 3. Your Choices & Obligations

 3.1.
-Rights to Access, Correct, or Delete Your Information, and Closing Your Account
+Rights to Access, Correct, or Delete Your Information, Close Your Account, and Manage Third Party Disclosures

 Please note: Information you have shared with others or that others have copied may also remain visible after you have closed your account or deleted the information from your own profile.
-Outfield Organizations content associated with closed accounts may represent an unknown user as the source.
 In addition, you may not be able to access, correct, or eliminate any information about you that other Members copied or exported out of Outfield, because this information may not be in our control.
-Your content may be displayed in search engine results until the search engine refreshes its cache.

 3.2.
 Data Retention

 We may store data of users from third party sources under the condition that it is permitted by the users and the holder of such information.
-By adding such information to their Outfield’ account, users have granted permission for Outfield to store such data.
-At any time users have the ability to remove such data from their accounts.
+Outfield Services will ask for the user's consent before storing such data on an Outfield account.
+At any time users have the ability to remove such data from their account.

 3.3.
 Your Obligations